Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

       Watch Mode), but the emails and the CVS permissions are not copied.

--  **Project Description**

-   This is where the rubber hits the road!
-Tell us about your project.
-   Give an accurate description.
-This is really important if you want to maximize the chance of re-use by others.
-Also list any information related to Intellectual Property like Invention Proposal or Patents related to the software whether pending or already filed.
-Give the list of software needed (whether internal or 3rd party) to make your own software run properly.
-And the last field is entirely for you.
-   Write down all the things that you consider as crucial for your project or for the community of users.

--  **Project Categorization**

-   Some categories can be mandatory for project creation.
-   These categories are managed by your system administrator.
-   More information about categorization in :ref:`software-map-(or Project Tree)`.

--  **Software Policy**

-   Most of the time the only valid choice here is the default one:
-   "SYS\_ORG\_NAME Code eXchange Policy".
-As explained earlier in this document the Tuleap Team assisted by SYS\_ORG\_NAME lawyers have carefully crafted the Tuleap Policy and it is very unlikely that you need to create your own.
-If you do you'll have to talk to us and to the SYS\_ORG\_NAME Legal Department to validate it.
-A number of truly Open Source licenses are also mentioned in the list.
-Finally you can also choose you own licensing conditions.

--  **Final Confirmation**

-   Last chance to review the submitted information before you send it to the Tuleap Team for validation.
-Don't worry: the project members can later update all pieces of information shown on this page.

-After you validate the project registration, the Tuleap Team reviews the information you submitted and decides to approve it or not.
+After you validate the project registration, the Tuleap Team in charge of your platform reviews the information you submitted and decides to approve it or not.
-This process can take up to 24 hours but in most cases it's less than a couple of hours.
-So far all projects have been accepted so there is little to fear ...
+Note that some platforms automatically approve new projects.
 Shortly after the Tuleap Team approval you'll receive an e-mail summarizing the characteristics of your project including a pointer to your new "Project Dashboard" page.
-Bookmark it in a safe place!

 Post-Registration Configuration
 ```````````````````````````````